-INTRODUCTION Objective, purpose, or final recommendation (clearly stated) $\square$ Unclear Skipped (0) 1 2 3 4 5 Importance or Relevance (clearly stated "why.") $\square$ Vague Expand and explain Skipped (0) 1 2 3 4 5 Ŭ Ŭ Smooth and clear introduction (delivery& agenda) $\vdash$ $\square$ Choppy Rambled Unclear agenda Skipped agenda 1 2 3 4 5 BODY OF SPEECH $\vdash$ $\square$ Logically structured (Points or topics logically arranged) $\vdash$ $\vdash$ Hard to follow arrangement Could not follow arrangement 1 2 2 4 5 2 2 4 э Information (good upo of outdones and summating data staries, next superior staries) $\vdash$ $\mid$ Information (good use of evidence and support- data, stories, past experiences, etc) 1 2 3 Δ 5 ' ~ 5 - 5 Need or could have used more information $\square$ Need to Cite Sources 6 7 8 9 10 $\square$ Reservations (anticipated concerns or objections and refuted or downplayed them.)
-1 2 3 4 5 Skipped (0) Did not overcome reservation(s) 6 7 Q 9 10 0 ' 0 9 10 Persuasive (convincing and compelling) 1 2 3 4 5 Reasonably persuasive Not very persuasive - - Needed more focus on core message/point 6 7 8 9 10 Ŭ ' ~ 10 CONCLUSION Did not signal end of presentation Did not summarize main points 1 2 3 4 5 Final recommendation/course of action Not clearly stated 4 2 2 5 Did not follow from points made in speech 1 2 2 4 э INDICATORS $\square$ Not clear and smooth Did not use effectively Did not use them 2 2 r 1 2 3 4 5 POWERPOINT $\square$ $\square$ Information displayed all at once Crowded the slide Small font(s) Hard to read ~ - fonts Poor contrast Phrases and/or sentences too wordy Slides and colors not 1 2 3 4 5 consistent Used clipart Poor transitions and use of sound More than one major $\vdash$ idea per slide Too many slides Graphs and figures hard to read and/or understand 6 7 8 9 10 Not per side ioo many sides oraphs and igures hard to read and/or understand
+INTRODUCTION Objective, purpose, or final recommendation (clearly stated) Unclear Skipped (0) 1 2 3 4 5 Importance or Relevance (clearly stated "why.") ☐ Vague ☐ Expand and explain ☐ Skipped (0) 1 2 3 4 5 Smooth and clear introduction (delivery& agenda) Choppy Rambled Unclear agenda Skipped agenda 1 2 3 4 5 BODY OF SPEECH Logically structured (Points or topics logically arranged) ☐ Hard to follow arrangement ☐ Could not follow arrangement 1 2 3 4 5 Information (good use of evidence and support- data, stories, past experiences, etc) Poor use of evidence Need or could have used more information 1 2 3 4 5 Need to Cite Sources 6 7 8 9 10 Reservations (anticipated concerns or objections and refuted or downplayed them.)
+Skipped (0) Did not overcome reservation(s) 1 2 3 4 5 6 7 8 9 10 Persuasive (convincing and compelling) Reasonably persuasive Not very persuasive 1 2 3 4 5 Needed more focus on core message/point 6 7 8 9 10 CONCLUSION ☐ Did not signal end of presentation ☐ Did not summarize main points 1 2 3 4 5 Final recommendation/course of action ☐ Not clearly stated ☐ Did not follow from points made in speech 1 2 3 4 5 INDICATORS ☐Not clear and smooth ☐Did not use effectively ☐Did not use them 1 2 3 4 5 POWERPOINT ☐ Information displayed all at once ☐ Crowded the slide ☐ Small font(s)☐ Hard to read fonts ☐ Poor contrast ☐ Phrases and/or sentences too wordy ☐ Slides and colors not 1 2 3 4 5 consistent Used clipart Poor transitions and use of sound More than one major idea per slide Too many slides Graphs and figures hard to read and/or understand 6 7 8 9 10